open-contracting/standard-development-handbook/docs/standard/contributing/googledocs.rst

 #.
 Check all links, and replace internal links (regex-search ``\]\(``)
 #.
 Check heading levels (regex-search for ``^#``), because the heading levels in the document might have been incorrect
 #.
 Check whitespace and punctuation around bold (``**``), emphasis (``_)`` and linked (``\[`` and ``\]``) text, because whitespace or punctuation might have been styled or linked
 #.
-Check blockquote text (regex-search ``^    ``), because all indented text in the document is interpreted as blockquote text, but this might not be your intention
+Check blockquote text, because all indented text in the document is interpreted as blockquote text, but this might not be your intention